BIDData/BIDMat/README.md

 sructures.
 And also of Scala's compiler-based REPL (Read-Eval-Print Loop).

-2. To leverage native machine performance through native libraries (Intel MKL, HDF5 and string/XML processing).
+2. To leverage native machine performance through native libraries (Intel MKL, HDF5, CUDA and string/XML processing).
 Java/Scala are excellent high-level languages, but are one or two orders of magnitude away from native performance in some key areas: especially matrix algebra and string processing, and below the bar to a lesser degree in File-IO.

 3. To leverage GPU hardware and GPU-based data as a first-class object.
-GPUs now offer large improvements (again one or more orders of magnitude) over CPU performance in many areas that are relevant to data mining: matrix algebra, transcendental functions, random number generation, network and graph algorithms and even natural language parsing.
+GPUs now offer large improvements (again one or more orders of magnitude) over CPU performance in many areas that are relevant to data mining: matrix algebra, transcendental functions, random number generation.
+These advantages in low-level operations carry over to network and graph algorithms and even natural language parsing.
 Our own work suggests that the list is going to continue to grow, and that GPU acceleration will fairly soon be a requirement for competitive performance in most algorithms.